aissalakrad/webp-converter/README.md

   * Paywalls
   * Annoying ads
   * Unnecessary delays
-  * Privacy risks, since your files uploaded and processed externally.
+  * Privacy risks, since your files are uploaded and processed externally.

 This tool solves all of those issues by keeping things **fast, local, and free of charge**.